New! Coverage for At-Home Tests

 Telehealth Services

-QualChoice urges members to schedule virtual doctor visits—by smartphone or other video-capable device—when appropriate, in place of face-to-face office visits.
-This also applies to care not related to COVID-19 during the outbreak.
+QualChoice encourages members to schedule virtual doctor visits—by smartphone or other video-capable device*—when appropriate, in place of face-to-face office visits**.
+This also applies to care not related to COVID-19.

 *Providers should follow state and federal guidelines regarding performance of telehealth services including permitted modalities.